openreferral/specification/docs/hsda/index.md

 # Human Service Data API Suite (HSDA)

-The **Human Service Data API Suite (HSDA)** consist of a set of protocols for accessing, updating, exchanging and synchronising community resource directory data.
+The **Human Service Data API Suite (HSDA)** consist of a set of protocols for accessing, updating, exchanging and synchronizing community resource directory data.

 HSDA is one of the Open Referral specifications, and builds on [HSDS](hsds).
 Open Referral's goal is to enable interoperability among diverse technologies that might use resource directory information to help meet people’s needs.